Frequently asked questions

 Post submission, a confirmation/acknowledgment e-mail is sent automatically by the backend server to the registered e-mail id.
 If you do not receive the e-mail within 24 hours of the submission, please write to hclgrant@hcl.com

 HCLTech Grant has seven stages of evaluation, which spans over a 250-day cycle.
-Information on the application status at each stage is sent through an e-mail by the HCLTech Grant PMO.
-Further, a status for each stage is also updated on the HCLTech Grant website.
-If you do not receive a status update on your application within 24 hours of the website update, please write to hclgrant@hcl.com.
+Information on the application status at each stage is sent through an e-mail by HCLTech Grant PMO.
+Only shortlisted organizations will be notified.

 No. HCLTech Grant accepts applications submitted through its online platform only.